-Sue: They may have evolved between stories.
-I’m still waiting for the final part in the Yeti trilogy.
+Sue: They could have evolved between stories.
+I’m still waiting for the final part in the trilogy.

-Me: I am very disappointed that you haven’t recognised the aliens yet.
+Me: I’m disappointed that you haven’t recognised the aliens yet.

-Meanwhile, the Doctor and his companions have arrived at a deserted exhibit full of rockets and robots.
+Meanwhile, the Doctor and his companions have arrived in a deserted museum.

-Sue: Oh, it’s a Space Museum.
-Haven’t we already been to a Space Museum?
-Didn’t the Moff have a Space Museum once?
-What is it with this programme and ***ing Space Museums?
+Sue: Oh, it’s a space museum.
+Haven’t we been to a space museum before?
+Didn’t the Moff have a space museum, once?
+What is it with this programme and ****ing space museums?

 Sue: Oh look – it’s the Ice Warriors!